 Coordinator: Amy Proulx

-Life's about balance--get out and get active!
-The recreation department here at Western is dedicated to providing the campus community with a multitude of various recreational activities to encourage physical fitness and promote a positive well-being.
+The recreation department at WestConn is dedicated to providing the campus community with a multitude of various recreational activities to encourage physical fitness and promote a positive well-being.

-Our university is unique in that the Western community can utilize athletic facilities on two different campuses.
-At midtown, you will find the Bill Williams Gymnasium for aerobics and fitness classes, and the fitness room for cardio workouts and strength training.
-Our westside campus is home to the William A. O'Neill Athletic and Convocation Center, which houses a six-lane natorium, a four-lane indoor track, four full courts for basketball and volleyball, and a fitness center for cardio and strength training.
-Also located here is the Westside Athletic Complex, three spacious practice fields and six lighted tennis courts.
+Our university is unique in that the WestConn community utilizes athletic facilities on two separate campuses.
+The Bill Williams Gymnasium on the Midtown campus provides aerobics and fitness classes and a fitness room for cardio workouts and strength training.
+Our Westside campus is home to the William A. O’Neill Athletic and Convocation Center, which houses a six-lane natatorium, a four-lane indoor track, four full courts for basketball and volleyball, and a fitness center for cardio and strength training.
+Also, the Westside Athletic Complex provides three spacious practice fields and six lighted tennis courts.

-Team and individual events will be offered for women, men and coed divisions.
-Such events include: flag football, 3-on-3 and 5-on5 basketball, indoor soccer, floor hockey, dodgeball, volleyball and much, much more.
-Participation of all skill levels is encouraged, as this will help to increase the variety of activities offered.
-A strong emphasis on friendly competition and having fun exists, which will help to create an enjoyable campus life.
-More than just a game, intramural sports let you build friendships, strengthen your mind & body, develop your character and nurture your skills.
+Team and individual events are offered for women, men and coed divisions.
+Events include: flag football, 3-on-3 and 5-on5 basketball, indoor soccer, floor hockey, dodgeball, volleyball and much, much more.
+Individuals of all skill levels are encouraged to join.
+There is an emphasis on friendly competition and fun.
+More than just a game, intramural sports encourages friendship, strengthens the mind and body and develops character, while nurturing a skill.

-The intramural program is open to all current Western students, faculty, staff and alumni.
-Do you have an idea for a new intramural activity?
-Interested in joining an existing one?
-You'll find Amy Proulx, Coordinator of Recreation, Intramurals and Club Sports, in Room 107 of the O'Neill Center on the westside campus.
-All ideas welcome...play hard and have fun!
+The intramural program is open to all current WestConn students, faculty, staff and alumni.
+Would you like to suggest a new intramural activity?
+Interested in joining an existing team?
+Please contact Amy Proulx, coordinator of recreation, intramurals and club sports, in Room 107 of the O’Neill Center on the Westside campus.

-Each club is created, organized and maintained fully through student efforts, with minimal direction from a faculty advisor or leader.
-The future remains bright for the club sports program, due mainly in part to the dedication, commitment and drive of the coaches, participants and advisors to provide quality programs.
-Active clubs include, but are certainly not limited to: ice hockey, cheerleading, dance team, women's rugby and men's rugby.
+Each club is created, organized, maintained and driven through student effort.
+The future remains bright for the club sports program, due mainly to the dedication, commitment and drive of the coaches, participants and advisors to provide quality programs.
+Active clubs include, but are not limited to, ice hockey, cheerleading, dance team, women’s rugby and men’s rugby.

-The club sports program is open to all Western students.
-If you would like to join an existing club, or you have what it takes to start up a successful club of your own, visit Amy Proulx, Coordinator of Intramurals, Recreation & Club Sports, in room 107 of the O'Neill Center, located on the westside campus.
+The club sports program is open to all Westconn students.
+If you would like to join an existing club, or you have what it takes to start up a successful club of your own, contact Amy Proulx, coordinator of intramurals, recreation and club sports, in Room 107 of the O’Neill Center, located on the Westside campus; (203) 837-8609.

 Eligibility to Participate in Varsity Athletics